 - To explore with the CIfA Board of Directors the establishment of a register and panel of experts in heritage and cultural property crime.

 Join the Group

-The Group is open to anybody with interests, concerns or involvement with the group aims, and is free to CIfA members.
-Non-members will need to pay an annual £10 fee.
+The Group is open to anybody with interests, concerns or involvement with the group aims, and is free to CIfA members through the Members area login.
+Those who are not members of the institute will need to pay an annual £10 fee and can join here.

 Paul Jeffery (Chair)